-For every books that isn’t a fit, there are many more on our curriculum reading list that are big hits.
-We’ve found amazing new to authors to explore past our curriculum reading list.
+For every book that isn’t a fit, there are many more on our curriculum reading list that are big hits.
+We’ve found amazing new authors to explore past our curriculum reading list.

 Finding Other Book Options

-Hit your local library for books similar in topic that might keep your child’s interest more.
-Ask your library for suggestions or search Google for book suggests.
+Hit your local library for books similar to the topic that might keep your child’s interest more.
+Ask your library for suggestions or search Google for book suggestions.
 Another great resource for books on a topic is other homeschool parents.
 Facebook groups are a great way to ask for book recommendations on a specific topic.